Double Negations

 What Is a Double Negative?

-When two negative words or two negative structures are used in the same sentence, a double negative is formed.
+When two negative markers or two negative structures are used in the same clause, a double negative is formed.
 Sentences with double negatives are not grammatically correct.

-Here is a list of common negative words that negate a sentence:
+Here is a list of common words that negate a sentence:

 Common Negative Pronouns

 Negative pronouns indicate the absence of people or things.
-We do not use another negative in a clause with them.
-Here are some of the most common ones:
+When these pronouns are used in a clause, the verb remains affirmative and no negative adverb can be used.
+Here are some of the most common negative pronouns:

 Common Negative Adverbs